daymxn/rbxts-expect/README.md

 * Add publishing for wally
 * Add docs for lua usage
-* Implement workflow for test coverage
+* Implement workflow for test coverage (Blocked by [lune/issues/259](https://github.com/lune-org/lune/issues/259))
 * Add workflow for checking API diff and version bumping according to semver
+* Add workflow for checking format/linting
 * Add note in contributing about checking the api diff

 ## Contributing